Kumari-Shwetha/techblog/README.md

 # Web Trends
-Web Trends it is blog website with admin panel.
+Web trends it is a blog Application users can read the blog,search and all the blog have specific catagory mantained by admin.

 - User can search the post
 - User can select the post according to category